teeparham/gemdiff/README.md

 1. Looking up the github repository for a gem often requires The Google.
 2. Many gems do not have the source repository URL in the gemspec.
 3. You should Always Be Updating.
-This makes it easier.
+This makes it easier to understand what changed.

 ## Install